Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Seeding Tracer Particles

 \section{Seeding Tracer Particles}

-Given our galactic models, the probability of a system being born at time $t_\mathrm{birth}$ is,
+Given our galactic models, the probability of a system being born at time $t_\mathrm{birth}$ is

-where $\dot{\mu}_\star(t)$ is the specific SFR at time $t$.
-The inspiral time of the kinematic tracers is assumed to be \mbox{$t_\mathrm{insp}^\mathrm{kin} = t_\mathrm{GRB} - t_\mathrm{birth}$}, such that the DNS mergers occur at the correct redshift of the GRB.
+where $\dot{\mu}_\star(t)$ is the specific \ac{SFR} at time $t$.
+The inspiral time of the kinematic tracers is assumed to be \mbox{$t_\mathrm{insp}^\mathrm{kin} = t_\mathrm{GRB} - t_\mathrm{birth}$}, such that the \ac{DNS} mergers occur at the correct redshift of the \ac{GRB}.

-Each tracer particle $i$ is distributed in the plane of the galaxy according to the gas density profile at time $t_\mathrm{birth}$, and assigned an initial circular velocity in the galaxy according to the galactic potential at that time.
-We then apply a randomly-oriented post-SN systemic velocity, $V_\mathrm{sys}^\mathrm{kin}$, to the tracer, sampled uniformly in magnitude from $[0, 1000]~\mathrm{km\,s}^{-1}$, which explores the possible range of post-SN systemic velocities due to the SN that formed the second neuron star.\footnote{The systemic velocities are probability-weighted in post-processing (see Section \ref{subsec:bayesian}).}
+Each tracer particle $i$ is distributed in the plane of the galaxy according to the gas-density profile at time $t_\mathrm{birth}$, and assigned an initial circular velocity in the galaxy according to the galactic potential at that time.
+We then apply a randomly oriented post-\ac{SN} systemic velocity, $V_\mathrm{sys}^\mathrm{kin}$, to the tracer, sampled uniformly in magnitude from $[0, 1000]~\mathrm{km\,s}^{-1}$, which explores the possible range of post-\ac{SN} systemic velocities due to the \ac{SN} that formed the second neuron star.\footnote{The systemic velocities are probability weighted in post-processing (see Section \ref{subsec:bayesian}).}

-\section{Posterior distributions for Population Parameters}
+\section{Posterior Distributions for Population Parameters}

-Using Bayes' Theorem, we can rewrite the joint posterior distribution on $\vec{\Theta}_\mathrm{kin}$ as
+Using Bayes' theorem, we can rewrite the joint posterior distribution on $\vec{\Theta}_\mathrm{kin}$ as

 where $p(\vec{\Theta}_\mathrm{obs} | \vec{\Theta}_\mathrm{kin})$ is the likelihood of recovering the observed offset given our kinematic modeling, $p(\vec{\Theta}_\mathrm{kin})$ is the prior on our kinematic parameters, and $p(\vec{\Theta}_\mathrm{obs})$ is a normalization constant.
 The projected offset and redshift of merger are the variables of interest from our kinematic modeling, where the projected physical offset is dependent on the redshift of merger.
 We expand the likelihood in terms of these variables: